Cirice/FastNCD/README.md

     string y =
             "THESE are the times that try men's souls.
 The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of their country; but he that stands by it now deserves the love and thanks of man and woman.
 Tyranny, like hell, is not easily conquered; yet we have this consolation with us, that the harder the conflict, the more glorious the triumph.
 What we obtain too cheap, we esteem too lightly: it is dearness only that gives everything its value.
 Heaven knows how to put a proper price upon its goods, and it would be strange indeed if so celestial an article as FREEDOM should not be highly rated";

-    // Of course we first need to create an instance for our NCD class ;) NCD ncd = NCD();
+    // Of course, we first need to create an instance for our NCD class ;) NCD ncd = NCD();

     cout << "string x is: " << x << endl << endl;